MarquezProject/marquez/README.md

 ## Quickstart

+The Marquez [API](https://marquezproject.github.io/marquez/openapi.html) provides a simple way to collect metadata.
 The easiest way to get up and running is with Docker.
 From the base of the Marquez repository run:

 ```
 $ docker-compose up
 ```

 Marquez listens on port `5000` for all API calls and port `5001` for the admin interface.
-The [API](https://marquezproject.github.io/marquez/openapi.html) provides a simple way to collect metadata.
 To verify the HTTP API server is running and listening on `localhost` browse to [http://localhost:5001](http://localhost:5001).

 > **Note:** By default, the HTTP API does not require any form of authentication or authorization.